 Donors, volunteers, staff and supporters at Washburn Center can be assured they make a difference.

-A new report released by the Center for Advanced Studies in Child Welfare (CASCW) at the University of Minnesota shows that Washburn Center “has a significant impact on the well-being of children in Minnesota.”
+A 2015 report released by the Center for Advanced Studies in Child Welfare (CASCW) at the University of Minnesota shows that Washburn Center “has a significant impact on the well-being of children in Minnesota.”

 CASCW’s researchers connected data from Washburn Center to other data through the Minnesota Linking Information for Kids (Minn-LInK) project to understand children’s functioning across multiple systems, and found on average:

-Children “benefit greatly from services received at Washburn Center” and their social, emotional and behavioral functioning improved in clinically meaningful ways over the course of treatment
+Children “benefit greatly from services received at Washburn Center” and their social, emotional and behavioral functioning improved in clinically meaningful ways over the course of treatment.

 Children’s improvements were better than expected after receiving mental health services at Washburn Center, compared to typical progress reported for similar services.